glenl/mudev/docs/getting-started.rst

   (mudevo) $ python manage.py runserver --settings=mudev.local_settings

 It is necessary to do this when testing as well.
-A ``coverage.sh`` script is provided to make this a little easier to run tests with coverage analysis.
+A ``coverage.sh`` script is provided to make it a little easier to run tests with coverage analysis.